Mishima ware: Korean Mishima

 In the 17th century, it was applied to the imported Korean slip inlay style pottery from Buncheong (then known specifically as Gohon), made at the instigation of the shōgun Tokugawa Iemitsu.
 The style of which goes back to Goryeo (935-1392) when bowls decorated in this way were known as Korai-jawan or Korai tea bowls.

 It was later imitated by kilns in Yamashiro Province.
 The copies were often imperfect, which is probably why they were later classified along with the traditional Mishima ware.

 In Gohon Mishima ware, bowls were inlaid with various motifs such as floral and animal depictions.
 To create these motifs, a potter would begin by engraving the design in the body.
 Next, the engravings would be filled with contrasting colored clay (or slip).
 Finally, the bowl is then covered it with a transparent glaze.
 This technique peaked in Korea during the 12th and 13th-century Goryeo celadons, deemed "first under heaven."
 It is also referred to as zogan.

-Another inlay style is called reverse inlay.
-With this technique, the potter cuts away the background, leaving the design in relief.
-Then, with the design established, the background is brushed over with a slip.
-Finally, the excess is scraped away.
+Another technique with a somewhat similar style is called Sgraffito.
+With this technique, the potter scratches through a coating of slip to reveal the underlying clay.